 A Voluntary Transfer Request Form must be submitted during the Voluntary Transfer Annual Window.
 By completing a transfer request during the voluntary transfer window, the employee will be considered eligible for openings that become available in the spring.
 Employees on the transfer list before the deadline remain eligible for transfer between campuses until the last day of school.
-After that date, a campus principal wanting to propose a recommendation for transfer must first have the agreement of the current principal, and second approval from the office School Leadership.
+After that date, a campus principal wanting to propose a recommendation for transfer must first have the agreement of the current principal, and second approval from the office of School Leadership.

 The Voluntary Transfer Request allows an employee to be considered for openings.
 Requesting a transfer does not guarantee that a change in assignment will occur.
 Employees requesting a transfer must complete an internal application on the Crowley ISD online application system and apply for any position for which they are interested.
 Principals/hiring managers may review or interview any applicant for current open or potential future open positions.
 Employees who request transfers are given consideration but are not guaranteed an interview.
 If selected for an interview, the principal/hiring manager will contact the employee directly.
-The campus principal/hiring manager must check the qualifications for the transfer as related to certification with the Human Resources department before making the transfer recommendation.
+The campus principal/hiring manager must check the qualifications for the transfer as related to certification with the Human Capital Management department before making the transfer recommendation.

-The Human Resources department will prepare a master list of transfer requests for campus principals following the transfer request period.
+The Human Capital Management department will prepare a master list of transfer requests for campus principals following the transfer request period.
 Each principal must review the transfer list to determine eligibility for transfer for all employees currently assigned to their campus.
-The principals are responsible for reporting to Human Resources if any employee requests a transfer and is not eligible.
+The principals are responsible for reporting to Human Capital Management if any employee requests a transfer and is not eligible.

-- Transfer eligibility requirements: - Must have worked in Crowley ISD for a minimum of 2 years Exceptions may be made for School of Choice transfers and any teacher that was involuntarily placed into their assignment for the current year - Must have appropriate certification for the position (Elementary teacher positions require ESL) - Professional Employee's eligibility: Professional employees who are on a growth plan or have documented performance concerns are not eligible. - Paraprofessional's eligibility: - Paraprofessional employees who have documented performance concerns are not eligible.
+- Transfer eligibility requirements: Exceptions may be made for School of Choice transfers and any teacher that was involuntarily placed into their assignment for the current year - Must have appropriate certification for the position (Elementary teacher positions require ESL) - Professional Employee's eligibility: Professional employees who are on a growth plan or have documented performance concerns are not eligible. - Paraprofessional's eligibility: - Paraprofessional employees who have documented performance concerns are not eligible.

-Any exceptions to these procedures must be approved by the Chief of Staff and Governance.
 Request access, the submission deadline, and other relevant information will be provided to all employees in the second semester each year.
 Requests for transfer during the school year will be considered only when the change will not adversely affect students and after a replacement has been found.

 Administrator transfer requests will be handled through the office of School Leadership and do not need to go through the transfer list process.